Floor (gymnastics): MAG scoring and rules

-Men's floor exercise routines are no longer than 70 seconds, and there is one time keeper for this event.
+Men's floor exercise routines are no longer than 70 seconds, and there is one timekeeper for this event.
 A loud beep will be sounded to alert gymnasts when they have 10 seconds left within the allocated time to finish their routine before receiving a penalty for exceeding the legal time allowed.
-Routines are typically made up of acrobatic elements, combined with other elements that display the strength and flexibility of the gymnast while using the entirety of the floor area.
+Routines are typically made up of acrobatic elements combined with other elements that display the gymnast's strength and flexibility while using the entire floor area.

-As with Women's Artistic Gymnastics, scores are based on difficulty, form and overall performance quality, with the overall score being the addition of the D-score and the E-score.
+As with Women's Artistic Gymnastics, scores are based on difficulty, form, and overall performance quality, with the overall score being the addition of the D-score and the E-score.
 Deductions are taken for lack of flexibility, not using the whole floor area, and pausing before tumbling lines.

 International level routines

 A floor routine should contain at least one element from all element groups: